NFOK19003U Foodomics and Plant Foods

 Explain and understand existing methodologies used in foodomics studies for small molecular analysis

-Identify suitable analytical platforms and methods for detection of one or another class of substances
+Identify suitable analytical platforms and methods for detection of one or more classes of substances

 Reflect on the advantages and disadvantages of different analytical platforms